 Inside: Herve Tullet’s wildly popular Press Here book is the best interactive book for toddlers and young kids!
 If you love books that feel wondrous and magical, you’ll love this innovative read!

 Herve Tullet’s Press Here Book Will Hook Your Readers Instantly!

 Herve Tullet’s wildly popular interactive book, Press Here, will hook your young readers from the very first page.
 After all, what child wouldn’t be intrigued by a book that begs to be touched, pushed and shaken?

-I got Press Here as a gift when my oldest son was born, and I could not wait for him to get bigger so we could read it together.
+I got Press Here when my oldest son was born, and I could not wait for him to get bigger so we could read it together.
 The book mesmerized me, an adult, because it was so unique and innovative.
 I had no doubt that my kiddo would love it too, the second he was able to follow some simple instructions.